valyentinee/IndoorUAV-Agent/README.md

 - [x] Metric evaluation scripts
 - [x] Fine-tuning configuration and guidelines
 - [Jan 2026] Meta infomation (norm_stats.json) of the training data are uploaded
-- [Feb 2026] Depth images are uploaded to the datastet
+- [Feb 2026] Depth images are uploaded to the modelscope repo

 ## Contents
 - [Model Download](#model-download)